argosopentech/argos-translate/README.md

 - [Sharktech](https://portal.sharktech.net/aff.php?aff=1181) - Cheap bandwith
 - [Time4VPS](https://www.time4vps.com/?affid=6929) - Cheap storage

-#### Argos Translate 2 beta
-A beta version of Argos Translate 2 is available to install from source from the [v2 branch on GitHub](https://github.com/argosopentech/argos-translate/tree/v2).
-Argos Translate 2 has a [multilingual model architecture](https://community.libretranslate.com/t/multilingual-translation-with-ctranslate2-and-pre-trained-fairseq-models/178/), more extensive unit testing, and a more experimental orientation.

 ## Contributing
 Contributions are welcome!
 Bug reports, pull requests, documentation writing, and feature ideas are all appreciated.